The Answers to Commonly Asked Questions About Financial Aid

 Q. Who should apply for financial aid?

-A. Everyone who is interested in a school should apply; that may be the only way you’ll learn if you qualify.
-Most of the schools we spoke with are offering the same amount as years past.
-Make sure that you let the school know about any changes to your finances this year that are not reflected in your 2021 tax returns.
+A. Everyone who is interested in a school should apply, even if you think you don’t qualify.
+Not everyone who applies will receive aid; however, most of the schools we asked are offering either the same amount of assistance as years past or even more and may be able to cover at least a portion of need.
+Make sure to let the school know about any changes to your finances that are not reflected in your 2025 tax returns.

 Q. Will applying for aid affect my child’s chances of being admitted?

-A. No. Admission and financial aid decisions are separate and independent.
+A. No. Admission and financial aid decisions are separate and independent, though you should apply for both at the same time.

 Q. Is need determined by my salary?